Uno No Mercy

 2. Deal 7 cards to each player.

-3. Place the remaining deck face down to form the draw pile.
+3. Place the remaining deck face down to form the Draw Pile.

-4. Flip the top card of the draw pile to start the discard pile.
+4. Flip the top card of the Draw Pile to start the Discard Pile.

 5. If the first card is an action card, its effect applies immediately.